-In addition to the above increases, the City continued with the method of budgeting for salaries at 95% as introduced in the 2018/19 financial year.
-The 2020/21 MTREF also saw the continuation of partial budgeting for vacancies, due to previous years' outcomes showing a recurring underperformance.
+In addition, the City continued with the method of budgeting for salaries at 95% as introduced in the 2018/19 financial year.
+The 2021/22 MTREF also saw the continuation of partial budgeting for vacancies, due to previous years' outcomes showing a recurring underperformance.
 This approach was adopted as the turnaround time of vacancies has attributed significantly to the underperformance on the salaries budget.
 Furthermore, a reduction in vacancies were also implemented in the 2021/22 financial year to further drive down cost.